Undergraduate Research Grant

 - 3.0 minimum overall Grade Point Average

-Applicants should submit the following via the electronic form:
+Applicants should submit the following via email to email@example.com:

 - Complete contact information for the student and the faculty member who is supervising the project.

 - A research proposal outlining the project, goals, research design, and importance (approximately 3-5 pages).